Ehiane/100_days_of_code_in_python-Projects/snakePath/README.md

 - `food.py`: Defines the `Food` class responsible for generating and updating the food on the screen.
 - `scoreboard.py`: Defines the `ScoreBoard` class responsible for tracking and displaying the player's score.
 - `notes.py`: Contains additional code snippets showcasing the concept of class inheritance.
+- `border.py`: Contains code to define the boarders of the screen if the user eventually decides to go fullscreen.

 ## Contribution and Bug Reporting